microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 The company vision is to become a "smart-building service provider"; a company that provides "environmental monitoring services" on a contractual basis.
 Initially, they intend to offer their services to owners of high-end apartment buildings.
 Once contracted, they will install devices in the apartments to be monitored.
 These devices will report on temperature, humidity, smoke alarm and other environmental conditions.

 Fabrikam will use the data collected from the devices to provide various services to the building owners.
-They imagine services that include:
+They imagine services that include the following alerts:
-- Cost-saving on utilities
-- Fire alerts
+- Fire
-- Flood alerts (broken pipes, slow leaks, etc.)
+- Flood (broken pipes, slow leaks, water seepage)
-- Unexpected temperature changes (indicating a broken HVAC)
+- Unexpected temperature changes (possibly indicating a broken HVAC, or a more serious situation)

+Aside from improving the safety in buildings, Fabrikam hope to demonstrate that constant monitoring and adjustment of the environment can lead to saving on utilities costs.
 In addition, Fabrikam wants to give individual tenants the ability to view the current state of their own apartment through a mobile app.

-Fabrikam landed their first contact before they even wrote a line of code.
+Fabrikam landed their first contact before they even wrote their first line of code.
 Now they now have a few months to roll out a system to production.

 ## The Journal